 In accordance with Title VI of the Civil Rights Act and Title IX of the Education Amendments of 1972, the Chair of Counseling and Behavioral Sciences accepts applications for admission from students without regard to ethnicity, race, color, sex, age, disability status, or national origin.

 Applicants must first be admitted to Graduate Studies.
 Application, all official transcripts, and proof of immunizations must be sent to the Office of Admissions, University of Holy Cross (UHC), 4123 Woodland Dr., New Orleans, LA 70131.
 The doctoral program in counseling admits students each fall.
-To be considered for admission, applicants must have all application materials turned in to the university no later than February 15 of the previous spring.

 To be considered for admission to the Doctoral Program in Counseling, applicants must hold a Master’s degree in Counseling from a regionally accredited program and submit the following prior to the due date of the semester for which they are applying, sent directly to the Office of Admissions:

 - A completed official graduate application form;

 - Official transcripts for all prior undergraduate and graduate course work, which

 must be sent by the institutions attended;

 Proof of immunizations or a signed waiver form.